klevert-ope/Healthblogklert/README.md

 - **Content**: Replace the sample blog posts with your own health-related articles.
 Update the markdown files located in the `src/posts` directory to provide valuable and engaging content.

-- **Styling**: Modify the tailwindCSS styles to match your branding and design preferences.
-The stylesheet files can be found in the components.
+- **Styling**: Modify the TailwindCSS styles to match your branding and design preferences.
+The style files can be found in the components.

 - **Animations**: Experiment with different animations and transitions using Gsap and the Split-Type npm package.
 Refer to the Gsap documentation ([https://greensock.com/docs/](https://greensock.com/docs/)) and the Split-Type documentation for guidance on creating captivating text effects.